 Frequently Asked Questions

-Where can I apply for an H-2 visa? — H-2 visa applications are only received and processed at the Consulates in Tijuana, Monterrey, Matamoros, Nuevo Laredo, Hermosillo, Nogales and Ciudad Juarez.
+Where can I apply for an H-2 visa? — H-2 visa applications are only received and processed at the U.S. Embassy in Mexico City and the Consulates in Tijuana, Monterrey, Matamoros, Nuevo Laredo, Hermosillo, Nogales, Ciudad Juarez, and Guadalajara.

 I was refused a visa and was told that I am ineligible.
 What does this mean? — For certain applicants, their current and/or past activities may make them ineligible for a visa.
 Depending on the ineligibility, the interviewing consular officer will inform the applicant whether he/she qualifies for a waiver.
 If the consular officer decides to apply for the waiver of ineligibility, he or she will provide the processing instructions.
 Waiver recommendations are made by the Department of State and sent to the Department of Homeland Security, which is ultimately responsible for making decisions relating to all waiver applications.

 Refusals under INA 212(a)(9)(C)(i) and INA 212(a)(9)(C)(ii): After you have been physically outside the United States for more than 10 years since the date of your most recent immigration violation, applicants with (9)(C)(i) and (9)(C)(ii) ineligibilities may file Form I-212 with the CBP Admissibility Review Office to obtain consent to reapply for admission to the United States.
-The U.S. Consulate does not play a role in the I-212 application or adjudication process.
-If the consent to reapply is approved, the applicant would not need to apply for a temporary waiver for these ineligibilities when applying for a visa overseas.
+The U.S. Embassy and Consulates do not play a role in the I-212 application or adjudication process.
+A temporary waiver is available for INA 212(a)(9)(i) when applying for a visa overseas.
 For instructions on how to file Form I-212, please visit the CBP and USCIS websites.

 - “Application received” – the application has not yet been adjudicated.